-As for material evidence that is passed onto us, there are the actual aromatic substances and incense burners.
-Except for the well-documented substances, including those that are archaeologically excavated, we have no mature methods in dating the currently existing aromatic substances.
-There are aromatic substances, such as the skin of musk from the Shōsō-in collection in Japan, which were documented to date to the eighth century.
+As for surviving material evidence, there are the actual aromatic substances and incense burners.
+Except for the well-documented substances, including those that archaeologists have excavated, we have no reliable method for dating aromatic substances.
+There are aromatic substances, such as musk skin from the Shōsō-in collection in Japan, which were documented to date to the eighth century.

-The 1974 discovery of the remains of the Southern Song shipwreck in the Houzhu Harbor in Fujian Quanzhou yielded about 2400 kilograms of aromatic substances, including sandalwood (tanxiang, LPN: Santali albi lignum), tambac or aloe wood (chenxiang, LPN: Aquilariae lignum resinatum), frankincense (ruxiang, LPN: Olibanum), rosewood (jiangzhenxiang, Latin name: Lignum dalbergiae odoriferae), and ambergris (longdanxiang).
-It is possible that the ship was bringing back goods from Southeast Asia to Quanzhou but sank en route.
-Fortunately, the shipwreck remains were buried in mud, which slowed down the oxidization process and yielded these easily perishable aromatic substances.
-They help us better understand the composition and application of aromatic substances in the Song period, but do not obviate the need for us to rely on textual sources to find out how the Song elites enjoyed the fragrance from the aromatic substances.
+The 1974 discovery of the remains of a Southern Song shipwreck in the Houzhu Harbor in Fujian Quanzhou yielded about 2400 kilograms of aromatic substances, including sandalwood (tanxiang, LPN: Santali albi lignum), tambac or aloe wood (chenxiang, LPN: Aquilariae lignum resinatum), frankincense (ruxiang, LPN: Olibanum), rosewood (jiangzhenxiang, LPN: Lignum dalbergiae odoriferae), and ambergris (longdanxiang).
+It is possible that the ship sank while transporting goods from Southeast Asia to Quanzhou.
+Fortunately, the shipwreck was buried in mud, slowing the oxidization process and preserving these otherwise perishable aromatic substances.
+They help us better understand the composition and use of aromatic substances in the Song period but do not diminish the importance of textual sources regarding how Song elites enjoyed the fragrances from the aromatic substances.

-Ding Wei described in his Legends the aromatic-substance burning practices of the Confucianists, Daoists, and Buddhists.
-The Buddhists burned the heavenly aromatic substances to honor the descent of the Buddhas, while the Daoists burned them days and nights in Daoist rituals.
-Aromatic substances made of tambac, rosewood, frankincense, and camphor were mixed and burnt to produce the fragrance.
-We know that the Northern Song emperors and commoners in the Zhejiang and Fujian areas were devoutly religious and these aromatic-substance burning activities in religious settings do not strike us as surprising.
-What is more interesting here is how the elites used the burning of aromatic substances as a cultural paraphernalia to aid in the construction of the tea culture.
+In Legends, Ding Wei describes the aromatic-substance burning practices of the Confucianists, Daoists, and Buddhists.
+The Buddhists burned aromatic substances to honour the descent of the Buddhas, while the Daoists burned them day and night in their rituals.
+Aromatic substances made of tambac, rosewood, frankincense, and camphor were mixed and burned to produce the fragrance.
+We know that Northern Song emperors and commoners in the Zhejiang and Fujian areas were devoutly religious, and the burning of aromatic substances in religious settings is unsurprising.
+What is more interesting here is how the elites used the burning of aromatic substances to enhance the culture of tea preparation and enjoyment.

-The aromatic substances that were of use to people in China from the ancient to the Northern Song periods were numerous and their origins multiple, including the domestic and exotic sources.
-On the other hand, the aromatic substances that were widely consumed in Northern Song China came from Southeast Asia, and the deep south of China, such as the Hainan Island and Guangxi province.
-Ding Wei traced the origins of the appreciation of floral fragrance to the Shang-Zhou periods, but these are more likely legends than reliable records.
-It seems to be a popular phenomenon for human beings to enjoy the fragrances from vegetation and animal body parts.
-In the Tang and Northern Song China, there was a medical use of the aromatic substances.
-The aromatic substances that date to the eighth century in the Shōsō-in collection were put together with medicine in the southern and western chambers of the Northern Storehouse, which might also have come from China.
-The historian Wang Huifang notes that the medical use of rosewood as jiangzhenxiang was first recorded in Tang Shenwei and others’ Materia Medica, while the use of sandalwood as tanxiang, tambac as chenxiang, and frankincense as ruxiang could be traced to Tao Hongjing’s (456-536) Supplementary Notes of A Famous Medicinal Practitioner (Mingyi bielu).
-Similar to the appreciation of tea, however, the medical functions of aromatic substances were of auxiliary use; the literary descriptions of the origins, identification, processing, and application of the aromatic substances, and the use of the incense burners, assisted in the cultural construction of the appreciation of aromatic substances.
+Several aromatic substances were used by Chinese people from the archaic period to the Northern Song period.
+They had diverse origins, including domestic and exotic sources.
+The aromatic substances widely consumed in Northern Song China mainly came from Southeast Asia and the deep south of China, such as Hainan Island and Guangxi.
+Ding Wei traced the origins of the appreciation of floral fragrances to the Shang-Zhou periods, but these are more likely legends than reliable records.
+The enjoyment of fragrances from plant and animal sources seems to be a human universal.
+In Tang and Northern Song China, aromatic substances were used medically.
+Aromatic substances in the Shōsō-in collection, which might also have come from China and date to the eighth century, were found alongside medicine in the southern and western chambers of the Northern Storehouse.
+Historian Wang Huifang notes that the medical use of rosewood as jiangzhenxiang was first recorded in Tang Shenwei and others’ Materia Medica, while the use of sandalwood as tanxiang, tambac as chenxiang, and frankincense as ruxiang could be traced to Tao Hongjing’s (456-536) Supplementary Notes of a Famous Medicinal Practitioner (Mingyi bielu).
+Similarly to the case of tea, medical uses for aromatic substances were of secondary importance.
+The literary descriptions of the origins, identification, processing, and use of aromatic substances, along with the proper use of incense burners, were part of a complex cultural construction to appreciate aromatic substances.

 Identification of the aromatic substances